klovens/juxtapose/README.md

 ```
 We have provided other datasets (circle, cross, heart, and brain) that can be used of various sizes and complexity/density for further testing.
 All can be found in the test data folder.

-Larger networks will not always be possible to compare on many machines due to the large memory requirements as the number of edges in the networks increases.
+It will not always be possible to compare larger networks on many machines due to the large memory requirements as the number of edges in the networks increases.
 As such, we recommend an AWS spot instance for more affordable resources if nothing is available to you.
 In order to set up an instance that will work for a larger network, e.g. 10,000+ genes, one option would be to select
 EC2 Dashboard
 Spot request